Skip to content

 Authorization

-The starter implements a role-based access control (RBAC) system built on Spatie Laravel Permission with extensive enhancements — role types, permission metadata, auditable role changes, and API role segregation.
+The starter implements a role-based access control (RBAC) system built on Spatie Laravel Permission with added role types, permission metadata, auditable role changes, and API role segregation.

 1. Permissions define granular actions a user can perform (view users, edit roles, manage API tokens, etc.)